-- Breath holding.
+- Breath-holding.
 Holding your breath is mandatory – also for additional support to the spine.

 - Feet.
 Putting your feet forward is a must.
 By placing them in line with the spine (as with classic squats), you will almost certainly tear your heels off the floor.
-The figure given in the description of the technique (20 centimeters) is approximate, and depends on your height.
+The figure given in the description of the technique (20 centimeters) is approximate and depends on your height.
 The higher the athlete, the further you should put your feet on.

 - Knee-joint.
-The lowest point of movement is the parallel of the hips to the floor.
+The lowest point of the movement is the parallel of the hips to the floor.
 Ideally, the knee should have a right angle at this point.
 Otherwise, a dangerous and harmful load on the knees increases.